rapidsai/deployment/source/platforms/databricks.md

 ### Launch Dask cluster

-Once your script is ready, follow the same [instructions](launch-databricks-cluster) to launch a **Multi-node** Databricks cluster.
+Once your script is ready, follow [instructions](launch-databricks-cluster) to launch a **Multi-node** Databricks cluster.

 Now you should be able to select a "GPU-Accelerated" instance for both **Worker** and **Driver** nodes.

 ![Screenshot of driver worker node](../images/databricks-worker-driver-node.png)

-You can also configure cluster log delivery in the **Logging** tab, which will write the init script logs to DBFS in a subdirectory called `dbfs:/cluster-logs/<cluster-id>/init_scripts/`.
-Refer to [docs](https://docs.databricks.com/en/init-scripts/logs.html) for more information.
+You can also configure cluster log delivery in the **Logging** tab, which will write the [init script logs](https://docs.databricks.com/en/init-scripts/logs.html) to DBFS in a subdirectory called `dbfs:/cluster-logs/<cluster-id>/init_scripts/`.

 ### Connect to Client